 Even a Red Bull, McLaren or Ferrari VIP pass won’t get you through the door on Grand Prix day.
-Although a face as scary as this one below probably would:
+Although a face as scary as Bernie’s probably would.

-Last time I met Bernie was in the ski resort of Madonna di Campiglio, for the annual ski jolly for the Ferrari team. ( By the way, if you haven’t been there you must go).
+Last time I met Bernie was on a Madonna di Campiglio ski holiday, for the annual jolly for the Ferrari team (by the way, if you haven’t been there you must go).

 I think I’ve adequately set the scene.
 Back to the story.